lachlan-ibm/ibmvia_autoconf/docs/container.rst

 Docker-Compose
 --------------
-If Verify Access is deployed with Docker-Compose, then ``docker-compose`` clit tool can be used to manage runtime containers when a snapshot needs to be promoted.
+If Verify Identity Access is deployed with Docker-Compose, then ``docker-compose`` clit tool can be used to manage runtime containers when a snapshot needs to be promoted.
 The configurator can use the compose service names to request a restart of runtime containers.
 If this functionality is used then the user running the configurator should have sufficient privilege to restart docker containers.